AdobeDocs/experience-manager-65.en/help/assets/duplicate-detection.md

    *Figure: Select detect duplicate option in the servlet*

-The detect duplicate feature is now enabled in AEM Assets.
-When a user attempts to upload an asset that exists in AEM, the system checks for conflict and indicates it.
+The detect duplicate feature is now enabled in Assets.
+When a user attempts to upload an asset that exists in Experience Manager, the system checks for conflict and indicates it.
 The assets are identified using SHA-1 hash stored at `jcr:content/metadata/dam:sha1`, which means duplicate assets are detected irrespective of the filenames.

 >[!MORELIKETHIS]
 >